 Mr Karl Lagerfeld, the creative mastermind behind his eponymous label and the luxury fashion giant Chanel, died this week after falling ill.
 He was 85.
-The German was well-loved around the world, as shown by the outpouring of grief, archive pictures and social media tributes from the top-tier of world fashion – from André Leon Talley, Jefferson Hack and Grace Coddington, to Carine Roitfeld, Donatella Versace and Suzy Menkes.
+The German was well-loved around the world, evidenced by the outpouring of grief, archive pictures and social media tributes from the top-tier of the world of fashion – from André Leon Talley, Jefferson Hack and Grace Coddington, to Carine Roitfeld, Donatella Versace and Suzy Menkes.

 There were cute anecdotes about his eccentric ways; nods to his intellectual stamina; his magnificent contribution to the canon of the cloth and an archive strewn with fantastical fashion productions.
 His genius and influence are without question, and it is perhaps this creative excellence – among other structural buttresses – that allowed him for so many years, to get away with being an ass, and in many instances, something much more sinister than that.

 “His genius and influence are without question, and it is perhaps this creative excellence – among other structural buttresses – that made sure he got away with being an ass, and in many instances, something much more sinister than that.”

 His sins are well documented: racism, misogyny, classism, fatphobia, xenophobia and Islamophobia.
 Outburst after outburst – the singer Adele was ‘a little too fat’; Coco Chanel was ‘not ugly enough to be a Feminist’; a tirade about his disdain for Syrian immigrants; models who ‘didn’t want their pants pulled about’ should join a nunnery – would be written off as “candid”, “controversial” or “Politcally incorrect”, never what it really was.